Holden Youth Weekends are coming!

 Thank you for the history lesson, teacher, but… What’s the deal with this weekend thing again?

 Hah, sorry about that.
 Okay, anyway, so we get there, get our rooms, dump our stuff, and then get started.
 First with snacks, and then with programming.
 Programming doesn’t mean “classes,” necessarily.
-They’re smallish group sessions that give you a chance to do a little learning, some talking, and a lot of thinking and reflecting.
+They’re group sessions that give you a chance to do a little learning, some talking, and a lot of thinking and reflecting.
 Holden is a place where deep thinking just kind of happens.
 It’s in the air, or the food, or something.
-Anyway, so we do some of that, some of this.
-Lots of laughing.
-Some just plain hanging out.
-And spending time outside, and the outside is just AMAZING.
+Anyway, so we do some of this, some of that: lots of laughing; a couple of service projects in the Village; some hanging out and making new friends and playing.
+And of course, spending time outside, and the outside is just AMAZING.
 There’s a lot of chance to connect with God over the course of the weekend, individually and with others.
 We’re there for about 48 hours before we get back on the buses and do the whole trip in the boat thing in reverse.
-We get back to CofC roughly 60 hours after we left… but you’re going to feel like it’s been a lot longer, because your physical, mental, and spiritual journey will have been a lot longer.
+60 hours after we left CofC, we’ll return… but you’re going to feel like it’s been a lot longer, because your physical, mental, and spiritual journey will have been a lot longer.

 Okay, so I might be casually intrigued.